 Drop Servicing Blueprint Review Summary

 Overall, the Drop Servicing Blueprint is an awesome course, but it’s not for everyone…

 - It teaches you exactly what you need to do to build a successful business, but you still have to actually do it (unless you pay someone).

-- It’s a little hyped up and not quite as easy as it looks in his marketing (but still a lucrative business model).
+- It’s a little hyped up and not quite as easy as it looks in his marketing, but for a go-getter, it’s an incredibly lucrative business model.

 - It’s not the most entertaining content (if that’s something you care about).

 …but if you want to build a successful drop servicing business in 2021, you want a detailed, step-by-step process you can follow that is proven to work, and you want a supportive community to help you solve all your questions…

 Then I can’t see a scenario where the Drop Servicing Blueprint could disappoint you.